Lufkin (brand)

 Lufkin is a brand featuring primarily measurement tools such as calipers, gauges, micrometers, and measuring tapes.
 Lufkin is a brand of Apex Tool Group.

 History

-The company was founded by Edward Taylor Lufkin, an American Civil War veteran of the Sixtieth Regiment Ohio Volunteer Infantry in Cleveland, Ohio 1869 and was originally named E.T.
+The company was founded by Edward Taylor Lufkin, an American Civil War veteran of the Sixtieth Regiment Ohio Volunteer Infantry in Cleveland, Ohio, 1869 and was originally named E.T.
 Lufkin Board and Log Rule Manufacturing Company.
-Its Canada-based plant was in Barrie, Ontario.
+Its Canadian manufacturing plant was first at Windsor, Ontario around 1907 and later at Barrie, Ontario around 1948.
+The company's headquarters and chief U.S. manufacturing plant later moved to Saginaw, Michigan, and remained there for decades.

-The company was acquired in 1967 by Cooper Industries.
+The company was acquired in 1967 by Cooper Industries, which aimed to create a stable of hand tools brands through acquisitions.
+The Saginaw plant was soon closed and a new plant in Apex, North Carolina became the chief U.S. manufacturing plant.

+The brand was a member of the Cooper Tools group until that group was sold off to form Apex Tool Group in 2012 and Cooper Industries was acquired by Eaton Corporation.

 Innovations

 Throughout its history Lufkin patented a variety of devices and manufacturing processes.